How does this medication work? What will it do for me?

 Liver function: People with reduced liver function may need a lower-than-usual dose of olmesartan; therefore, it may be necessary to use the components of the combination product separately.
 If you have reduced liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 This medication is not recommended for people with severe liver impairment.

-Pregnancy: This medication may cause harm to an unborn baby and should not be used during pregnancy.
-If you become pregnant while taking this medication, stop taking the medication and contact your doctor immediately.
+Pregnancy: Olmesartan may cause harm or death to an unborn baby if the medication is taken by the mother during pregnancy. you become pregnant while taking this medication, stop taking the medication and contact your doctor immediately.